bacahillsmu/benbot/README.md

     - [Build instructions](#build-instructions)

 ## About
-Starcraft 2 rule-based bot capable to play for all races.
+Starcraft 2 rule-based bot for Terran race.

 benbot about things this is:
 * thing1